 44. Visit Ancient City in Samut Prakan

 This is another one of the places that very few people know about.
 But I think it is one of the most elaborate and lavish parks ever made.
-It was established by a Thai millionaire who wanted to make a small version of Thailand with miniatures of the best architecture of the ancient Siam Empire to preserve its culture.
+It was established by a Thai millionaire who wanted to make a small version of Thailand.
+He built miniatures of the best architecture of the ancient Siam Empire to preserve its culture.

 Wondering how to reach?
 Here is All About Visiting Muang Boran Or Ancient City, Bangkok

 Cabarets are a thing in Thailand.
 The most unique feature is that most of them are performed by an all-ladyboy crew.
 The stories can range from tales from China, Korean dances, American sequences to a lot more.
 I would say the best one is Alcazar in Pattaya but Calypso in Bangkok and some in Phuket are also worth going to.